 Does not the thought that, while we are the subjects of so many drawbacks, and we can but feel reproved from a consciousness thereof, yet only the good, but none of the evil, will be mentioned unto us.
-"Cornelius, your prayers and your alms," not your sins and your faults, "are come up for a memorial before me."
-And again, "I was hungry," and so of the rest, "and you gave me meat;" "As much as you did it to the least of these my brethren, you did it unto me" Then shall they possess the kingdom which he has promised to them that love him."
+"Cornelius, thy prayers and thine alms," not thy sins and thy faults, "are come up for a memorial before me."
+And again, "I was hungry,"-and so of the rest,-"and ye gave me meat;" "As much as ye did it to the least of these my brethren, ye did it unto me;" "Then shall they possess the kingdom which he hath promised to them that love him."

-We have a collection today for the Christian blind, to show our sympathy with these afflicted brethren.
-Time, is short; so, what our hand finds to do, we may well do with all our heart, and soul, and might, and strength.
-Does not the love of Christ constrain us?
+We have a collection to-day for the Christian blind, to show our sympathy with these afflicted brethren.
+Time is short; so what our hand findeth to do, we may vell do with all our heart, and soul, and might, and strength.
+Doth not the love of Christ constrain us?
 "And all such shall be blessed in their deed."
-And so, we are to show our faith by our works.
+And so we are to show our faith by our works.
 This may we never cease to do.
 Amen.